 In early 1930s Hitler was gaining popularity in Europe and rest of the world was starting to take notice of his fanatic views.
 Moreover, inside and outside of Europe, German was considered as one of the major world power with one of the most organized and most powerful army in the world.
 After an alliance with Italy, German practically ruled a large part of Europe.

 Around the same time, in 1930s and 1940s, India’s struggle for freedom was starting to gain momentum.
 While Gandhi and his followers were taking a non-violence route to the ultimate goal of independence, there were others who were considering all means and possibilities, – including violence – to push the British Empire out of the country.
 Subhash Chandra Bose was one of them.

 As they say, ‘the enemy of my enemy is my friend’!

-In 1940s, around the same time when England (along with its allies) was fighting German in the World War II, Indian Freedom fighters were looking for ways to beat England on the Indian soil.
-For many Indian freedom fighters, German and Hitler – an enemy of the enemy – was hard to ignore from the possible list of friends.
+In 1940s, around the same time when England (along with its allies) was fighting German in the World War II, Indian freedom fighters were looking for ways to beat England on the Indian soil.
+For these Indian fighters, German and Hitler – an enemy of the enemy – was hard to ignore from the possible list of friends.

 In 1941, Subhash Chandra Bose, the Indian revolutionary leader, went to German seeking help for Indian freedom fight against British Empire.
 His main goal was to get Hitler’s help for organizing an Indian army to fight against England – the common enemy.
 Continue reading